The format of the Ramble means you can leave some items at home.

 Bags.
 Or as we say in bikepacking, the nitty-gritty.

 Looking to cut to the chase, however?
-Get your bags from Blackburn and get riding. (and don’t forget you get discount at blackburndesigns.com when you sign up for the Ramble. )
+Get your bags from Ortlieb and get riding. (and don’t forget you get a discount at when you sign up for the Ramble).
+Be realistic about your needs and you might not need all the gear below for your adventure riding style:

-- Outpost Seat Pack.
-Perfect place for your ride gear on the ramble.
+- Medium Seatpack.
+Perfect size for a Ramble and short trips.
 Easy access to grab an item fast.

-- Outpost Handlebar Roll.
+- Handlebar Roll.
 A typical place for items you won’t need on the ride.
 Think sleeping kit.
+Comes in two sizes, and the small fits drop bars.

-- Outpost Top Tube Bag.
-Camera, phone.
+- Tube Bag.
+A smaller solution for essentials: camera, phone.
 A phone that is a camera.
 Sunscreen.
+Food.
 Essentials.

 - long pants